The Employment Rights Bill 2024: What it means for employers

 Parental rights are also being strengthened, made a ‘day one’ right.
 This will mean paternity and unpaid parental leave can be taken straight away, with no minimum employment term.
 Paternity leave can also be taken after shared parental leave.

 Statutory maternity pay will also become a day one right, so if you offer an enhanced maternity package you might want to take a look at the qualifying service period for that and ensure your policy is clear if this will differ from SMP.
 Pregnant women will also be protected from dismissal during their return to work, or for six months after.
-This is part of a big effort to make the transition back to work easier for mothers specifically, and parents generally, which, if effective, should help to reduce the ‘motherhood penalty’ and gender pay gap by making work more viable.

 So, is it good news?

-It’s also an attitude that employers should embrace and share – good relationships are always based on understanding and respect, and a quest for mutual value creation.
+Good relationships are always based on understanding and respect, and a quest for mutual value creation.
 While we are yet to see what support will be in place for employers to help them assess and action any changes that might be needed to ensure compliance, but we’ll assume that’s coming in secondary legislation to follow.

 Key takeaways